vineelakoneru/hello-world/README.md

 Initialize this repository with a README
 Hi!
 I am Vineela.
-I love :Dance: and :pizza:
+I love :Dancer: and :pizza: